Bionic Six

 Bionic Six (バイオニックシックス, Baionikku Shikkusu) is a 1987 animated television series.
-It was produced and animated by TMS Entertainment, Inc. and distributed, through first-run syndication, by MCA TV, years before the latter company became NBCUniversal Television Distribution.
+It was produced and animated by TMS Entertainment, Inc. and distributed, through first-run syndication, by MCA TV, years before the latter company became NBCUniversal Syndication Studios.
 Renowned Japanese animation director Osamu Dezaki was involved as chief supervising director, and his distinctive style (as seen in Golgo 13 and Cobra) is evident throughout all its episodes.
 Character designs were by Nobuteru Yūki.

 The title characters of the series are a family of machine-enhanced human beings each possessing unique powers after being augmented with bionic technology.
 Each family member is given specific bionic powers, and thus they form a superhero team called the Bionic Six.